4OH4/datascience-jupyter/README.md

 # datascience-jupyter
 Lightweight Docker-based Python environment for data science with Jupyter notebooks

-This repository is designed so that you can customise the Python environment using the `requirements.txt` file - if you don't need that, just use the (standard Jupyter images)[https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html].
+This repository is designed so that you can customise the Python environment using the `requirements.txt` file - if you don't need that, just use the [standard Jupyter images](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).

-For a more heavy-weight solution with lots of useful extensions, look at (ML Workspace)[https://github.com/ml-tooling/ml-workspace].
+For a more heavy-weight solution with lots of useful extensions, look at [ML Workspace](https://github.com/ml-tooling/ml-workspace).

 ## Installation and setup